Reliable Majority Vote Computation with Complementary Sequences for UAV Waypoint Flight Control: Concluding Remarks

 \section{Concluding Remarks}

 In this study, we modulate the amplitude of the \ac{CS} based on Theorem~\ref{th:reduced} to develop a new non-coherent \ac{OAC} scheme for \ac{MV} computation.
-We show that the proposed scheme reduces the \ac{CER} via bandwidth expansion in both flat-fading and frequency-selective fading channel conditions while maintaining the \ac{PMEPR} of the transmitted signals to be less than or equal to $3$~dB.
+We show that the proposed scheme reduces the \ac{CER} via bandwidth expansion in flat-fading and frequency-selective fading channel conditions while maintaining the \ac{PMEPR} of the transmitted OFDM signals to be less than or equal to $3$~dB.
 In this work, we derive the theoretical \ac{CER} and provide the convergence analyses for a control scenario.
-We show that the proposed scheme results in a lower \ac{CER} as compared with Goldenbaum's method while providing a large \ac{PMEPR} gain.
-Finally, we demonstrate its applicability to an indoor flight control scenario.
+We show that the proposed scheme results in a lower \ac{CER} than Goldenbaum's method while providing a significant \ac{PMEPR} gain.
+Finally, we demonstrate its applicability to a flight control scenario.
 The proposed scheme with a larger length of sequences performs similarly to the case where \ac{MV} without OAC.
 The proposed approach can also be utilized in other applications, such as wireless federated learning or distributed optimization over wireless networks using \ac{MV} computation, to address the congestion problems in band-limited wireless channels.

 \appendices